 Absent from the nomination pool since 2005, when Afrodisiac snared a nod for Best Contemporary R&B Album, the consideration for the 2020 Grammy determined that the Recording Academy was finally ready to award artists on the merit of true talent and not name recognition.

 In years past, three out of Brandy’s already-released six albums were contenders in album categories in the R&B field, including Best Contemporary R&B Album and Best R&B Album.
 The former category, which is now called Best Progressive R&B Album, could see B7 dropped in the 2021 ballot box.

-Although it’s too early to predict if B7 will be in the running for newest R&B album category, or on the roll call for the coveted Album of the Year title, she’s an underdog that rightfully deserves to be blinded by cameras flashing on music’s biggest night like her fellow soul sisters Mariah Carey and Mary J. Blige in 2006 and 2007, respectively.
+Although it’s too early to predict if B7 will be in the running for the newest R&B album category, or on the roll call for the coveted Album of the Year title, she’s an underdog that rightfully deserves to be blinded by cameras flashing on music’s biggest night like her fellow soul sisters Mariah Carey and Mary J. Blige in 2006 and 2007, respectively.

 B7 is out on July 31 via Brand Nu Entertainment/Entertainment One.